SiREN is a non-profit network of

 Requirements Engineering, international conference: (IEEE/ACM),

-a top-tier conference with a low acceptance rate.
+a top-tier conference with focus on excellence.

 REFSQ: Requirements